Marcos8435/github-slideshow/README.md

-This is my Variables Homework
+This is my Variables Homework from Sept 15th